amandabee/workshops/2019/j298/index.md

 **Step 3:** Download your data from Workbench and add it to Datawrapper.

-Question: do we have ISO-Codes or Names in our data?
+» *Question:* do we have ISO-Codes or Names in our data?

 Once you've uploaded your data, read through the next screen, too.As you step through these dialog windows, they should make sense.